 Drawing from history, narrative, emotion, and perception, my artwork synthesizes information into knowledge through an intently subjective human experience.
 I interpret the poetics of statistical information by translating data into lines, forms, and materials that reveal abstract concepts and unseen phenomena as communicative, sensory, and aesthetically engaging artworks.

 Adrien Segal is an artist based in Oakland, California.

-Adrien was the Latham Fellow at IIT Institute of Design in Chicago in 2020, and has held Visiting Artist positions at San Diego State University and at California College of the Arts, where she teaches art and design.
+Adrien was awarded the Latham Fellowship at IIT Institute of Design in Chicago in 2020, and has held Visiting Artist positions at San Diego State University and at California College of the Arts, where she teaches art and design.
 Adrien pursues her creative practice out of her studio on the former Naval Base in Alameda, California.